MechanicalRock/twitter-blurb-generator/module3/index.md

 **3.5.1.1 Editing a Blurb**

 1. Enable your blurb to be reworded and saved.
 Use `mui/icons-material` package for this.
-It should look like this:
+   **Important once the blurb is rephrased we will NOT recheck the blurb for plagiarism** It should look like this:

 ![Edit](../module3/imgs/Edit-1.png)
 ![Save](../module3/imgs/Edit-2.png)